Who should attend the Health Systems Academy?

 What is a typical day?

 Through this academy, students are able to explore all aspects of the health care industry.
 During Year I, students take core courses designed around a health care theme while being exposed to a variety of health care careers.
 Year II students continue their core curriculum along with clinical rotations.
 During rotations, students work side by side with health care professionals at the hospital and throughout the community.
-Students do hands-on work in areas like the research labs, occupational therapy, diagnostics, family birth, physical therapy, surgery, x-ray, general patient care and more.
+Students get hands-on experience in areas like the research labs, occupational therapy, diagnostics, physical therapy, surgery, general patient care and more.

 Transportation: It is provided at the beginning and end of the day from the student’s home high school.